Have you ever felt overwhelmed by loads of newspapers and coupons? Or even missed out on sales from lost coupons?

 Next, cut out the inserts once your done there should be no staples on the coupons themselves.

 Place the inserts in the baseball sleeves in their designated tabbed areas.
 Make sure the dates and the brands are showing in the fold.
 It’s easy to sift through if you can see what you have and when they expire.

 Try to do this technique every time you receive new inserts.
 As you put in the new coupons rotate out the old expired ones.

 Printable coupons are easier to cut because they are generally all the same size.
 So it’s quick to gather them together and cut around a whole bunch.

 Now you are organized and ready to shop.
 Your binder is loaded and prepared for easy use.
 If you stick to this routine you can keep your binder in your car so you have it at all times.
-I simply scroll through when I’m prepping a shopping trip, it’s so much easier to do match ups.
-Sorting Inserts is just as great but myself personally hates cutting and flipping through pages constantly.
-I could just cut them all the first time, make my list and then run out the door.
+I simply scroll through when I’m prepping a shopping trip, it’s so much easier to do matchups.
+Sorting Inserts is just as great but I personally hate cutting and flipping through pages constantly.
+I could just cut them all the first time, make my list, and then run out the door.